 A student who is involuntarily withdrawn or whose access is restricted from the campus for an interim period shall be provided an opportunity to appear before the dean of students or designee to respond to the allegations of misconduct no later than five business days following the effective date of the interim action.

 Review by the dean of students or designee will begin once the interim withdrawal is in effect.

 The final decision of the dean of students or designee will be provided in writing.
 This decision is final unless the student requests a hearing before the University Hearing Board to review the imposed expulsion or suspension.
 Restricted access to the university campus may remain in effect during the period of review except for the student’s appearance before the University Hearing Board.
 This review is accomplished by filing a written request with the dean of students no later than 20 business days following the posting or personal delivery of the written decision.
-Student disciplinary procedures defined under section 5-403 of the Student Code of Conduct shall apply.
+Student disciplinary procedures as defined in the Student Code of Conduct and Student Disciplinary Procedures (SSM 104–01) shall apply.

 A notation of “W” will appear next to each course on the student’s transcript for the appropriate semester.
 Tuition and fee refunds, if applicable, shall be based on the effective date of withdrawal determined by the dean of students or designee.
 Involuntary withdrawals are not assessed against the student’s restricted withdrawal limit, regardless of when processed.

 An involuntary withdrawal may be considered when the university has substantial evidence that: